pierregm/scikits.timeseries-sandbox/scikits/timeseries/doc/source/examples/standard.rst

 TimeSeries Frequency Conversion
 -------------------------------

-To convert a :class:`~tseries.TimeSeries` to another frequency, use the :meth:`~tseries.TimeSeries.convert` method or is function equivalent.
+To convert a :class:`~TimeSeries` to another frequency, use the :meth:`~TimeSeries.convert` method or is function equivalent.
 The optional argument ``func`` must be a function that acts on a 1D masked array and returns a scalar.

    >>> mseries = series.convert('M',func=ma.average)

 If ``func`` is None (the default value), the convert method/function returns a 2D array, where each row corresponds to the new frequency, and the columns to the original data.
 In our example, :meth:`convert` will return a 2D array with 23 columns, as there are at most 23 business days per month.

    >>> mseries_default = series.convert('M')

 When converting from a lower frequency to a higher frequency, an extra argument ``position`` is used to determine the placement of values in the resulting series.
 The value of the argument is either ``'START'`` or ``'END'`` (``'END'`` by default).
 This will yield a series with a lot of masked values.
 To fill in these masked values, see the section `Interpolating Masked Values <interpolating>`_ below.

 .. warning::
    Be careful not to confuse the two methods :meth:`asfreq` and :meth:`convert`.

-   * :meth:`~tseries.TimeSeries.asfreq` simply takes every date
+   * :meth:`~TimeSeries.asfreq` simply takes every date
-     in the :attr:`~tseries.TimeSeries.dates` attribute of the
+     in the :attr:`~TimeSeries.dates` attribute of the
-     :class:`~tseries.TimeSeries` instance and changes it to the specified frequency, so the resulting series will have the same shape as the original series.
+     :class:`~TimeSeries` instance and changes it to the specified frequency, so the resulting series will have the same shape as the original series.
-   * :meth:`~tseries.TimeSeries.convert` is a more complicated function that takes a series with no missing nor duplicated dates and creates a series at the new frequency with no missing nor duplicated dates and intelligently places the data from the original series into appropriate points in the new
+   * :meth:`~TimeSeries.convert` is a more complicated function that takes a series with no missing nor duplicated dates and creates a series at the new frequency with no missing nor duplicated dates and intelligently places the data from the original series into appropriate points in the new